How to Find a Good Lender or Mortgage Company

 And unless you happen to have a good stash of cash, you will need to procure a loan, in order to finance your home buy.
 By far, the most popular way to finance a home is through a lender, or a mortgage company.

 The mortgage industry is very large, and it includes many, many mortgage companies.
-So how do you pick one that will be fair with fees and interest rates, give you a good chance to be approved for a loan, will be there for you when you need it, and for the long haul?
+So how do you pick one that will be fair with fees and interest rates, give you a good chance to be approved for a loan, will be there for you when you need it, and with you for the long haul?

 Home loans are obtainable through various lenders.
 Commercial lenders, thrift institutions, mortgage brokers, mortgage companies, and credit unions.
 Home loans are likely the largest loan you will ever attempt to secure.